Oriental magpie: Description

-Compared to the Eurasian magpie, it is somewhat stockier, with a proportionally shorter tail and longer wings.
-The back, tail, and particularly the remiges show strong purplish-blue iridescence with few if any green hues.
-They are the largest magpies.
-They have a rump plumage that is mostly black, with but a few and often hidden traces of the white band which connects the white shoulder patches in their relatives.

-The Oriental magpie has the same call as the Eurasian magpie, albeit much softer.
+It is 45 cm long.
+Compared to the Eurasian magpie, it is slightly smaller, with a proportionally shorter tail and longer bill and tarsi (lower legs), and darker with less white in the plumage.
+The back, tail, and particularly the remiges show (according to source) either bluer, less green iridescence compared to Eurasian magpie, or conversely, more green.
+The rump plumage is mostly black, with narrow, often greyish-white band, which connects the white shoulder patches as in its relatives.
+The Oriental magpie has the same call as the Eurasian magpie, though somewhat softer.

 Significance in East Asian culture

 In China, magpies are seen as an omen of good fortune.
 This is reflected in the Chinese word for magpie, 喜鹊 (喜鵲, xǐquè), in which the first character means "happiness".
 It was the official ‘bird of joy’ for the Qing dynasty.
 Qixi Festival, a holiday in China celebrating lovers, is based on the folktale The Cowherd and the Weaver Girl, in which a bridge of magpies reunite the lovers every year on the seventh day of the seventh lunar month.

-In Japan, it is found in all the main islands except Shikoku.
-It is called Kasasagi 鵲, the same name as is used for the Eurasian magpie (Pica pica).

 In Korea, the magpie (까치, "kkachi") is celebrated as "a bird of great good fortune, of sturdy spirit and a provider of prosperity and development".
 In the same vein of bringing fortune and luck, Korean children were also taught that when you lose a tooth, to throw it on the roof singing a song for the magpie (까치야 까치야 헌이 줄게).
 The bird will hear your song and bring you a new tooth.
 It is also a common symbol of the Korean identity, and has been adopted as the "official bird" of numerous South Korean cities, counties and provinces.
 According to a Korean folktale, magpies formed a bridge to help two star-crossed lovers reunite.

-Since 2023, the bird is the national bird of the Democratic People’s Republic of Korea, replacing the Eurasian goshawk which was the previous national bird from 2008.
+The Oriental magpie is the national bird of the Democratic People’s Republic of Korea, replacing the Eurasian goshawk in 2023.

+In Japan, the Oriental magpie is a naturalised species, first introduced to northwestern Kyushu about 400 years ago by Korean immigrants.
+A smaller, more recently introduced population has been present in southern Hokkaido since the early 1990s, probably originating from birds arriving on timber cargo ships from Primoriye.
+Here, they are called Kasasagi 鵲, the name that is ordinarily used for the Eurasian magpie (Pica pica).